qbunt/qbunt.com/content/posts/deploying-a-monorepo-to-heroku-sanely.md

             run: cd client/build && heroku builds:create -a name-of-your-app
 ```

-You can repeat that last `deploy tarball` step as many times as would be required, but what's **fantastic** about this, is that all you need is to be inside the folder, and you can tarball & deploy in a single step.
+You can repeat that last `deploy tarball` step as many times as you need, but what's **fantastic** about this, is that all you need is to be inside the folder, and you can tarball & deploy in a single step.

 ## What are the downsides?